By Andrew Catania

 Do you still get stage fright before you make any appearances or go on stage after all this time?

 Yes, only occasionally.
 It will come at any given moment whether it’s a small venue or large.
 It’s like OK it’s happening again, it sometimes happens that way.

-I can’t lie to you and go oh no, I would never get stage freight.
+I can’t lie to you and go oh no, I would never get stage fright.
 You can’t say that.
 Especially when I tell you this everybody I know gets stage freight whether I want to tell you about it, I’m not sure

-Your new bass line you’ve got coming out, the new GH basses when are they coming out?
+The new bass line you’ve got coming out, the new GH basses when are they coming out?